UniversityOfDundee-Computing/cw2-web-application-development-project-jbz/README.md

 # Weather-Based Music Application

-This project is a weather based music application developed by a team of three members.
-The application dynamically fetches weather data and curates music playlists tailored to the weather conditions and user moods.
-It integrates the **OpenWeather API** for weather data and the **Spotify API** for playlist generation.
+This project is a weather-based music and events application developed by our team of three members.
+The application dynamically fetches weather data, curates music playlists tailored to weather conditions and user moods, and suggests local events happening within a user-defined radius.
+It integrates the **OpenWeather API**, **Spotify API**, **Ticketmaster API**, and **Hugging Face GoEmotions** to deliver a highly personalised and engaging experience.

 ## Features